Lakemast/WifiCar/README.md

 - **Camera Subscribe Topic:** MQTT topic which WiFiCar App will receive data from WiFiCar ESP32CAM.

+## Configuring WiFiCar Robot

-There are two ways to change MQTT Topics in NodeMCU and ESP32CAM.
+There are two ways **to change MQTT Topics in NodeMCU and ESP32CAM**.
 It can be done changing source code or you can change via HTTP web page.
 ~~The only way to change topics permantly is via source code, if you change it using the HTTP web page when you reboot your robot the topics will be reset to the source code default.~~